 We hear a lot about ADHD as parents today.
 The diagnosis rate is rising and it seems that ADHD is the first thing on everyone’s mind when a child acts out.
 But does every child who acts out or every child who is super active need an ADHD diagnosis?
 Absolutely not.
 Kids are kids.
 Some may be more active than others.
 Some kids learn differently than others.
 If you are questioning whether your child is simply active or if it may be more, maybe ADHD, understanding symptoms of ADHD may be helpful.

 The most common and classic symptoms of ADHD are inattention, impulsivity, and/or hyperactivity.
 Inattention can look like a child who appears to not listen when being spoken to, has trouble staying organised, does not remember things or follow instructions, or gets easily distracted.
 Hyperactivity can look like a child who constantly fidgets or squirms, can’t sit still, talks excessively or has a short temper.
-Impulsive signs in a child looks like acting without thinking, guesses answers instead of thinking them through, has temper tantrums, or interrupts conversations.
+Impulsive signs in a child may present as acting without thinking, guessing answers instead of thinking them through, temper tantrums, or interrupting conversations.

-If these symptoms describe your child and you suspect ADHD, it will be important to work with your provider or psychologist to rule out other factors that may contribute to this behavior:
+If these symptoms describe your child and you suspect ADHD, it will be important to work with your provider or psychologist to rule out other factors that may contribute to this behaviour:

 Related reading: